Local Government Honours Awards

 • Framed certificate.

-• Complimentary registration at the 2025 WA Local Government Convention (not including travel, accommodation, meals or functions).
+• Complimentary registration to the 2026 WA Local Government Convention (not including travel, accommodation, meals or functions).

 awards

 Not sure where to start?
-Download our nomination kit for all of the requirements and forms needed to nominate a gem.
+Download the Nominations Kit for all of the requirements and forms you need!

 Frequently Asked Questions